Laurence Belzile

 Biography

-Born in Gaspésie (QC) in 1994, Canadian artist Laurence Belzile now lives and practices her art full-time in Vancouver (BC).
-She holds a Bachelor of Fine Arts from Concordia University, with a major in painting and drawing, and a Master of Fine Arts from Université Laval.
-The artist strives to democratize abstract visual art, takes part in collaborations and creative residencies, and participates in auctions and art fairs.
-Since 2016, Laurence Belzile has presented her work in group and solo exhibitions across Canada, in various galleries including the Vernon Public Art Gallery (BC), Richmond Art Gallery (BC), Galerie Montcalm (QC), Centre d'art de Kamouraska (QC) and Galerie Champagne et Paradis (QC), which represents her.
-Her work has been supported by various prizes and bursaries, including the Canada Council for the Arts (2023-2024) and Québec City's Première Ovation measure (2019-2021).
-Her work is part of the public collection of the City of Boucherville and of the Méduse Collection of Québec City.
+Born in Gaspésie (QC) in 1994, Canadian artist Laurence Belzile lives and works on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) peoples, in what is now known as Vancouver (BC).
+She holds a Bachelor of Fine Arts from Concordia University (2016), with a major in painting and drawing, as well as a Master of Fine Arts from Université Laval (2019).
+Since 2016, Laurence Belzile has presented her work in both group and solo exhibitions across Canada, including at the Vernon Public Art Gallery (BC), the Richmond Art Gallery (BC), Galerie Montcalm (QC), the Centre d’art de Kamouraska (QC), and Galerie Champagne et Paradis (QC), which represents her.
+Her work has been supported, among others, by the Canada Council for the Arts.
+Her artworks are part of the public collection of the City of Boucherville and the Méduse Collection of the City of Québec.

 Artist Statement